cometchat/cometchat-sample-app-angular/README.md

 ## Help

-Read the full dcoumentation on our UI Kits by visiting our [documentation](https://www.cometchat.com/docs/angular-uikit-beta/overview).
+To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/angular-uikit-beta/overview).

 If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).